APPLICATIONS FOR THIS PROGRAM FOR JULY 2019 CLOSE ON 1ST APRIL.

 IF YOU ARE INTERESTED, MAKE SURE YOU GET YOUR APPLICATION IN AS SOON AS POSSIBLE SO YOU DON'T MISS OUT.
 APPLY NOW!

-AIM Overseas is pleased to offer the newly developed Robotics: Real-Life Applications of Intelligent Designs program taught by Riga Technical University (RTU) in Latvia.
+AIM Overseas is pleased to offer the Robotics: Real-Life Applications of Intelligent Designs program taught by Riga Technical University (RTU) in Latvia.
 RTU welcomes students with a wide range of interests and the program incorporates multiple disciplines such as project management, design, electronics and programming!

 Nowadays, we cannot imagine a world without humans and robots interacting.
 Artificial intelligence has become an integrated part of our lives.
 Not only have robots improved our way of life, they have also become greater utilised for more complex tasks and are given more complex responsibilities.
 Students in the Robotics: Real-Life Applications of Intelligent Designs program will develop their very own functional robot and learn about the processes that are involved in the development, design and construction of the robot.